εὐεξία (evexia)

 This page is meant to serve as a resource for those curious about all things counseling - what this process is, what it isn’t, and what it means to experience wellness in your life.
 I hope you learn something along the way.

-Check Out New Blog Post - "Getting Unstuck".
+Check Out New Blog Post - "I Didn't Need More Discipline - I Needed Self-Compassion"

-Check Out New Blog Post - "Getting Unstuck".
+Check Out New Blog Post - "I Didn't Need More Discipline - I Needed Self-Compassion"

 So what really is counseling?

-You’re hearing the words “therapy” and “counseling” and “mental health” talked about so often now.
-What’s all the buzz about?
+You’re hearing the words “therapy” and “counseling” and “mental health” talked about so often now… What’s all the buzz about?
+And what do all those counseling terms, like CBT and somatic experiencing really mean?

 Why is it important to understand this?